tympollack/n-cube/README.md

 [![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")](https://www.jetbrains.com/idea/)
 ___
 ### Version History
+* 3.4.23
+ * Reference Axis support added.
+Now, an axis can be defined once in a single cube (for example, all US states), and then that axis can be re-used on other n-cubes without redefining the axis (nor duplicating the storage).
+Changing the original axis, will change all references.
+Very use for 'availability' matrices (e.g. "which products are available by state"), managing 'exclusivity' between items ("which items work with each other"), etc.
 * 3.4.22
  * Enhancement: All axis types now load, delete, and update in `O(1)` or `O(Log n)`.
 They find within `O(1)` or `(O Log n)` excluding RULE cubes, where the conditions are linearly executed.  `Date` and `Number` axisValueTypes on `NEAREST` access in `O(Log n)`, the others are linear.
  * Enhancement: The n-cube merge process (`DeltaProcessor`) now handles more cases by locating columns by value, not ID (except with a RULE column that has no name).